JarvisAPI/Pi-RTOS/README.md

 In contrast to partitioned scheduling, global scheduling permits task migration (i.e., different jobs of an individual task may execute upon different processors) as well as job-migration: An individual job that is preempted may resume execution upon a different from the one upon which it had been executing prior to preemption.

 Thus, for global EDF scheduling, a single ready queue is maintained for all tasks and processors.
-Tasks are inserted into the global queue in EDF order, and they job at the top of the ready queue is dispatched to any processor.
+Tasks are inserted into the global queue in EDF order, and the job at the head of the ready queue is dispatched to any processor.

 [here perform online admission control].